 Light and Patterns

-Our bespoke engineered wood floors can be installed in a variety of styles to perfectly suit your unique lighting in your home.
+Our bespoke engineered wood floors can be installed in a variety of styles to perfectly suit the unique lighting in your home.
 Traditional straight plank flooring is always extremely popular and when illuminated.
 Plank flooring has a calm, sophisticated appearance.
-In addition, planks of engineered wood can be cut much wider than with solid wood.
+In addition, planks of engineered wood can be cut much wider than solid wood.
 For increased visual appeal, herringbone’s zigzag patterns can look beautiful, particularly when illuminated at night, as the light enhances the different grains of the interlocking panels.
-The elegant triangular points of the chevron flooring can appear equally attractive as light intensifies their individual colour tones.
-Engineered wood floors can even be used to create the intricate Versailles Panels which always look truly majestic in a soft, radiant light.
+The elegant triangular points of the chevron flooring can appear equally attractive as the light intensifies their individual colour tones.
+Engineered wood floors can even be used to create the intricate Versailles Panels which always look truly majestic in soft, radiant light.

 Highlighting a Beautiful Surface